They only started recently, and only take place on Fridays, but the venerable Eton College now allows us lesser folk to go inside for a look around.

 That tours are only on a Friday afternoon is slightly inconvenient for most people, but if on a day trip to Windsor, it does mean you avoid the worst of the weekend crowds in the rest of town.

-Tours of Eton College cost £11.02, which is pretty good for a 90 minute tour of a normally off-limits venue.
-They can be booked online here, or you can take a risk that they’ll have spare places if you turn up on the day.
+Tours of Eton College cost £11.02, which is pretty good for a 90-minute tour of a normally off-limits venue.
+They can be booked online here, or you can take the risk that they’ll have spare places if you turn up on the day.